nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 * `list`<br>
   `delete 2`<br>
   Deletes the 2nd task in the task list.

 * `find tutorial`<br>
   `delete 1`<br>
   Deletes the 1st task in the results of the `find` command.

   ### 2.6.1.
-Deleting a specific instance of a reccuring task : `deletethis`
+Deleting a specific instance of a recurring task : `deletethis`

-  Deletes the specific occurrence of the reccuring task from the list
+  Deletes the specific occurrence of the recurring task from the list
   Format: `deletethis INDEX`

-  > * Deletes the specific occurrence of a reccuring task at the specified INDEX
+  > * Deletes the specific occurrence of a recurring task at the specified INDEX
   > * The index refers to the index  number shown in the most recent listing.<br>
   > * The index **must be a positive integer** 1, 2, 3, ...
   > * Upon deleting an instance, the task list will be updated with the next recent occurrence.
-    If there is no more occurrences, then the entire reccuring task will be removed from the list.
+    If there is no more occurrences, then the entire recurring task will be removed from the list.
   > * **Note:** Calling `deletethis` on a non-recurring task is supported - functionality is equivalent to calling `delete` on the same task.